gpolak/FGTranslator/README.md

 - [XMLDictionary](https://github.com/nicklockwood/XMLDictionary)
 - [AFNetworking](https://github.com/AFNetworking/AFNetworking)
 	- I also cribbed some parts of the README.
 Great job explaining CocoaPods usage guys!

+## License

+FGTranslator is available under the MIT license.
+See the LICENSE file for more info.

 ## Misc